Evan-Fekete/Evan-Fekete/README.md

 - 👋 Hi, I’m @Evan-Fekete
 - 👀 I’m interested in ...
-Programming, Working with Computers, Movies, Video Games, and Kayaking
+Programming, Working with Computers, Movies, Video Games, Biking, and Kayaking
 - 🌱 I’m currently learning ...
 Undeclared (Leaning towards Computer, Mechanical, or Electrical) Engineering at Ryerson University, I just graduated from High School and am going into first-year
 - 💞️ I’m looking to collaborate on ...
 Any kind of project I want to build my portfolio, and learn more about programming.
 I would still say I'm a novice but do my best to have an